gt732/FW-ChatGPT/README.md

 BGP Down
 ![alt test](https://i.imgur.com/0k5XH4i.png)
 ## Contributing
 Contributions are welcome!
-To contribute to FortiGPT Troubleshooting Assistant, simply fork the GitHub repository and submit a pull request with your changes.
+To contribute to FW-GPT Troubleshooting Assistant, simply fork the GitHub repository and submit a pull request with your changes.

 ## License
-FortiGPT Troubleshooting Assistant is licensed under the MIT license.
+FW-GPT Troubleshooting Assistant is licensed under the MIT license.
 See LICENSE for more information.